-There will be an Experiential Learning Master Class in Pune near Mumbai in India over the weekend of the 10th and 11th September.
-If you are interested contact the Magic Bus Centre.
+The Experiential Learning Master Class in Pune near Mumbai in India over the weekend of the 10th and 11th September has now been postponed until late December 2016.
+If you are interested in attending please contact the Magic Bus Centre.
 The session will explore many facets of the human experience of learning in an interactive way.
+We cover active learning, enhancing sensory capacities for learning, supporting how the brain thinks and learns, emotional dynamics, and aspects of human ‘being’ and ‘belonging’.
 Suitable for lecturers, trainers, and facilitators.
-Join me for the weekend.
+Join me for a great weekend.

 I am about to start a new Master Class in Banski Bystrica, Slovakia tomorrow.
 I have been reading so much on the human brain recently and on the plane out here I read a new book on ‘Neurosicence for learning and development’, by Kogan Page publishers.
 I enjoyed it as it added a little bit more to my extensive reading and understanding of ‘brain books’.
 The cognitive era is making a comeback, in a slightly different guise thanks to new hi-tech tools of brain scanning etc. It is the age of neuroscience, and everyone is making connections with how our human brains work.